Admission and Enrolment

 Admission to the Doctoral School is on a competitive basis.
 The procedure consists of two stages and a third stage for the Doctoral Programme in Sociology and Social Research.

 In the first stage candidates are shortlisted assessing their curriculum, research proposal and reference letters (if any).
-Shortlisted candidates to the Doctoral Programmes in Economics and Management and in Development Economics and Local Systems will be asked to ove to take part in an interview in Trento.
+Shortlisted candidates to the Doctoral Programmes in Economics and Management and in Sustainability: Economics, Environment, Management and Society (SUSTEEMS) will be asked to take part in an interview in Trento.
 Applicants to the Doctoral programme in Sociology and Social Research will be asked to sit a multiple choice exam on methods for social science research, before the interview.
 Non-Italian candidates may be interviewed by phone or videoconference.

 Applications are accepted from candidates, regardless of gender, age, religion or nationality, who hold an Italian “Laurea Magistrale” (Master’s Degree) or an equivalent degree qualification obtained abroad and considered suitable by the Admission Committee.
 Applicants holding a foreign degree not officially recognised as equivalent to the Italian "laurea", must explicitly request recognition of equivalence in their application.